Ranskill Signalbox and station (date unknown).

 A modern view in January 2010.

-Ranskill's panel which monitors some points and crossings from Bawtry to Gamston.
+Ranskill's panel which monitors points and crossings between Bawtry and Gamston.